How To Find Storytelling Inspiration at Kmart

 Outside an abandoned strip mall that once held a Kmart, I park beneath a palm tree, open up the trunk of my car, and sit on the edge—a makeshift tailgate.
 A couple ride their bikes down the sidewalk, and I wave hello.

-I am waiting on a friend, who pulls up into the parking lot a minute or so later, yards away from me.
+I am waiting on a friend, one who I know for her storytelling.
+She pulls up into the parking lot a minute or so later, yards away from me.
 We sit in our separate vehicles, our legs dangling out of the back of each trunk.
 It is nice to catch up: to see a face and not have that face belong to a screen.
 Our televisions and phones have told us hourly updates on the spread of COVID-19.
 It is halting businesses and turning our workers into shapeshifters, our teachers into cyborgs, our grocery store shelves into ghosts.

 On the screens, too, are memes, which try to be funny reflections, albeit hyper-aware, of our new existence.
 An amalgamation of images and words cut, stitched, and glued together like a child’s craft project.
 The blazoned chest of Tiger King, the conundrum of toilet paper shortages, the all-too-familiar dog in his kitchen surrounded by fire.